 When these components are included in a design system, designers work from a standard playbook that ensures brand consistency, saves time and keeps all stakeholders on the same page.

 It may seem like a design system doesn’t leave much room for creative leeway, and that’s true in a sense (and also a key point of them).

 The system is created from information gathered through extensive market research and user surveys.
 The resulting design system keeps this information—what users and buyers value—in one place, which speeds up and simplifies the designer’s work.
 With a design system, designers can focus on scalability and innovating in other ways, as all actions are made with the user in mind.

 Design systems are incredibly robust.
-They include any piece of information that takes the guesswork out of design components.
-Design systems eliminate the need for engineers to do the same work over and over again.
-With code and other redundancies avoided, designers can spend time on other things, resulting in time and cost savings for the company.
+They include information that takes the guesswork out of choosing the right design components.
+For engineers, design systems eliminate the need to do the same work over and over again.
+The systems speed up collaboration with designers.
+The entire team can avoid redundancies, resulting in time and cost savings.